Tk-Glitch/PKGBUILDS/wine-tkg-git/README.md

 For Gallium 9 support, use https://github.com/iXit/wine-nine-standalone (available from winetricks and AUR) - Legacy nine support can still be turned on if you're building a 4.1 base or older.

-Some daily builds (pacman packages) are available on http://lonewolf-builder.duckdns.org/chaotic-aur

 # Quick how-to :